IDANX03/Violence-Detection-using-Transfer-Learning/README.md

 * Results

 # 🎯 Overview
 This project implements a violence detection system that uses transfer learning with pre-trained Convolutional Neural Networks (CNNs).
 The model analyses video frames and classifies them as violent or non-violent.
 By utilising transfer learning, the project achieves high accuracy while reducing training time and computational requirements.
-MobileNetV2 is considered to be the best performing model with accuracy up to 94%.
+MobileNetV2 is considered to be the best performing model among other models with accuracy up to 94%.

 # ✨ Key Hightlights
 * Best Model: MobileNetV2 achieving 94% accuracy.